Book Publications by UGA Humanities and Arts Faculty and Graduate Students

 Seed Pods of Democracy

-The Democracy Poster Project [Directed by Moon Jung Jang, associate professor of art]
+Co-authored by Moon Jung Jang, associate professor of graphic design, Lamar Dodd School of Art]

 Draw Down